iris1114/iris1114.github.io/content/posts/200421- javascript-function-closures/index.md

 ---
-title: 'JavaScript Function Invocation #11'
+title: "JavaScript Function Invocation #11"
 author: Iris Chew
 date: 2020-04-21
 hero: ./images/js11.png
 excerpt: JavaScript variables can belong to the local or global scope.Global variables can be made local (private) with closures.
+secret: true
 ---

 JavaScript variables can belong to the local or global scope.Global variables can be made local (private) with closures.